 One of the most asked questions by people in the nonprofit organization world is how to establish a budget for their project.
 Planning is essential in making a donor recognition budget.
-Donor recognition is a marketing tool that provokes donors to give more Funding.
+Recognizing donors is a powerful marketing tool that motivates them to provide more funding.
 Research shows that most companies spend 1% to 3% on donor recognition.
 Donor recognition is meant to thank donors and make it easier to receive future gifts.

 Determine the Funding you are Recognizing